42BV/mad-spring-connect/docs/configuration.md

 });
 ```

-In the above example we configure that `fetch` will be the fetch
+In the above example we configure `fetch` to be the fetch function
 defined in the [@42.nl/authentication](https://github.com/42BV/react-authentication) library.
 This way the user credentials are sent whenever fetch is used.